Archives and Manuscripts:

 Oversized Photographs — A few photos are stored separately due to their size.

-Please contact the museum at (512) 353-3300 for reference requests or to arrange for an appointment at the museum to view and research materials in our archives.
-You may send mail to LBJ Museum of San Marcos, P.O.
+Please contact the Museum at (512) 353-3300 or email, email@example.com for reference requests or to arrange for an appointment at the Museum to view and research materials in our archives.
+Our mailing address is LBJ Museum of San Marcos, P.O.
 Box 3, San Marcos, Texas, 78667.
-We are located at 131 N. Guadalupe Street, on the west side of the court house square in downtown San Marcos, Texas.
+We are located at 131 N. Guadalupe Street, on the west side of the Courthouse Square in downtown San Marcos, Texas.

 Archives and Manuscripts: